 Have you heard about the new hybrid measure from CMS?
-In the 2020 IQR proposed rule, the hybrid measure is on track to go from voluntary to mandatory by 2023.
+In the 2020 IPPS final rule, the hybrid measure goes from voluntary to mandatory by 2023.
 And what’s more is that your measure performance will be publicly reported on Hospital Compare shortly thereafter.

 We learned a lot from the files we submitted on our clients’ behalf and now 69 of our hospitals are ready to easily fulfill their hybrid measure requirements when the time comes.